- The legal market in Sacramento is dominated by regulatory and environmental law and lobbying because of the city’s status as the state capitol.

 No Cost to You, the Job Seeker.
 There is no risk for you, the candidate, even if you decide not to change jobs.
 If you work with a recruiter, whether they place you with a firm or not, you won’t pay a dime.
 Essentially, you have nothing to lose.
 (There is a caveat, however.
 See below.)

 Faster Job Placement.
 If you need to change jobs quickly, a recruiter can help.
 Good Sacramento legal recruiters are up-to-date on the latest job openings and can put you in touch with leading firms much faster.
 You don’t have to wait around for a job alert or an open position online; instead your recruiter reaches out to you when there’s a good fit.

 Blunt, Honest Feedback.Recruiters are paid when they place lawyers in a position, so they will be frank with you about how strong of an applicant you are and which openings are likely to lead to an offer for you.
-They will give clear feedback on your chances of landing at a firm, and they won’t sugarcoat what they say.
+They will give clear feedback on your changes of landing at a firm, your lawyer resume, and they won’t sugarcoat what they say.
 This honesty, while brunt, can be valuable to your career.

 On the other hand, here are a few of the disadvantages that come from using a legal recruiter:

 Goodbye Signing Bonus.The law firm has to pay the recruiter, and that money might come out of your would-be bonus.
 After working with a recruiter, you may have less negotiating power for signing bonuses, salary, and other benefits.

 Your Job Search is Chained to the Recruiter’s Value.
 Your job search will be directly connected to the quality and reputation of the recruiter.
 If the reputation is poor, you may not find quick placement or you could be placed in a job that doesn’t fit your goals.
 Also, the recruiter’s reputation could rub off when you work in the law office.